Installing thermal insulation in attics and in unheated

 Changing the historic appearance of the building by

 Removing historic interior features which play an energy

 Improving energy efficiency of existing mechanical systems

 which perform passive solar energy functions such as

-sun shading and wind breaks, if appropriate to the restoration
+sun shading and wind breaks.

 Removing plant materials, trees, and landscape features

-from the restoration period that perform passive solar
+that perform passive solar energy functions.

 Maintaining those existing landscape features which